Lincoln Bank Tower: Building details

-Seven bronze panels at the main entrance depict scenes from the life of President Abraham Lincoln.
 The building is constructed of 1,774 tons of structural steel, faced with 21,250 cubic feet of cut Indiana limestone and granite with gold highlights.
 It features lead spandrel panels, a 58-ton terra-cotta crown, and 500 tons of marble.
-At the top of the building is a slender observation tower topped by a flagpole.
+Capping the building is a slender observation tower topped by a flagpole.

-Between the entrance and the lobby is a snack shop with the original 1930 soda fountain still in use.
-The main banking lobby itself is 85 ft wide, 110 ft long, and two stories tall.
-It contains large art deco murals depicting the industries and the seasons, using elemental symbolism from Greek and Egyptian traditions, such as a female form to represent fecundity and the sun to represent energy.
-Materials include hand-wrought bronze, Milford granite, Italian Travertine marble, several rate types of green Vermont marble, and Indiana limestone.
+Seven bronze panels at the main entrance depict scenes from the life of President Abraham Lincoln.
+Between the entrance and the lobby is a snack shop with the original 1930 soda fountain, still in use.
+The main banking lobby is 85 ft wide, 110 ft long, and two stories tall.
+It contains large art deco murals depicting the industries and the seasons, using symbolism from Greek and Egyptian traditions, such as a female form to represent fecundity and the sun to represent energy.
+Materials include hand-wrought bronze, Milford granite, Italian Travertine marble, several rare types of green Vermont marble, and Indiana limestone.